cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 - `--input` is the samplesheet CSV for this pipeline, which we prepared beforehand using a spreadsheet program such as Excel.
 - `--outdir` is the name of the output directory for our results.
 - `--fasta` is the reference genome to be used by the pipeline.
+- `--max_memory` and `--max_cpus` are used to restrict the maximum resources the workflow can use.
+In most cases you won't have to define this (e.g. if you're running on a HPC), but since we're running these examples on a local desktop, we need to restrict the resources the workflow is allowed to use.

 When the pipeline starts running, we are given information about its progress, for example: